TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.4-quiz-time/_index.md

 The vCenter chart[^1] above shows a VM utilization counters.
 It's a large VM with 24 vCPU running controlled CPU test.
 The power management is fixed so it run at nominal clock speed.
 This eliminates CPU frequency scaling factor.

-It starts at 50% “utilization”, with each vCPU pinned to a different physical core.
+It starts at 50% "utilization", with each vCPU pinned to a different physical core.
 It then slowly ramps up over time until it reached 100%.

 Can you figure out why the three counters moved up differently?
 What do they measure?

 Now let's look at the impact on the parent ESXi.
 It only has a single VM, but the VM vCPU matches the ESXi physical cores.
-The ESXi starts at 50% “utilization”, then slowly ramp up over time until it reached 100%.
+The ESXi starts at 50% "utilization", then slowly ramp up over time until it reached 100%.

 ![Spiked utilisation](2.2.4-fig-3.png)